moderndatacompany/dataos.info/docs/resources/stacks/talos/recipes/mysql.md

 ## **Prerequisites**

-- To access the data using API from MySQL, User need the following:
+To access the data using API from MySQL, User need the following:

-    - Credentials to connect to the MySQL database.
-    - To extract metadata, the MySQL user needs to have access to the INFORMATION_SCHEMA.
-    - Metadata Scan is supported for MySQL (version 8.0.0 or greater)
-    - MySQL user must grant SELECT privilege to fetch the metadata of tables and views.
-    - Pre-created MySQL Depot.
+- **Pre-created MySQL Depot:**
     To check the Depot go to the Metis UI of the DataOS or use the following command:

-- **Access Permissions in DataOS**: To execute a Scanner Workflow in DataOS, verify that at least one of the following role tags is assigned:
-    - **`roles:id:data-dev`**
-    - **`roles:id:system-dev`**
-    - **`roles:id:user`**

-    Use the following command to check assigned roles:

     ```bash
-    dataos-ctl user get
-    ```

-    If any required tags are missing, contact a **DataOS Operator** or submit a **Grant Request** for role assignment.

-    Alternatively, if access is managed through **use cases**, ensure the following use cases are assigned:

-    - **Manage Talos**
-    - **Read Talos**

-    To validate assigned use cases, refer to the **Bifrost Application Use Cases** section.

-- **Pre-created MySQL Depot**: Ensure that a MySQL Depot is already created with valid read access and the necessary permissions to extract metadata.
-To check the Depot go to the Metis UI of the DataOS or use the following command:

-    ```bash
     dataos-ctl get -t depot -a

+    #expected output

-    #expected outputINFO[0000] 🔍 get...
+    INFO[0000] 🔍 get...
     INFO[0000] 🔍 get...complete

     | NAME             | VERSION | TYPE  | WORKSPACE | STATUS | RUNTIME | OWNER      |